zeman/perfmap/README.md

 ##Background

-Concived as part of a set of [data visualization experiments](http://lab.speedcurve.com) which re-imagined the front-end performance waterfall chart by Mark Zeman from [SpeedCurve](http://speedcurve.com) presented at [Velocity New York 2014.](http://speedcurve.com/blog/velocity-a-better-waterfall-chart/)
+Conceived as part of a set of [data visualization experiments](http://lab.speedcurve.com) which re-imagined the front-end performance waterfall chart by Mark Zeman from [SpeedCurve](http://speedcurve.com) presented at [Velocity New York 2014.](http://speedcurve.com/blog/velocity-a-better-waterfall-chart/)

 ##Works In